sourcegraph/handbook/content/ops/finance/expenses.md

 ### When submitting an expense via Expensify

 - Create a report for the entire month, and add individual expenses to that report.
+- Upload receipts for each expense (required for all expenses above $25).
-- Ensure the date and description fields are properly filled out
+- Ensure the date and description fields are properly filled out.
   - The date listed on your expense should be the date of purchase (not the date of submission).
   - The description field should list exactly what item is being expensed.
 - Ensure that each expense is properly categorized.